olexale/mathematician_workshop/01_two_plus_two/instructions.md

 * drawing on the screen;
 * and so on…

 Oh wow!
 This list is huge and it's far from complete!
 Is it even possible to write any whole app with just pure functions?
 Long story short - nope, it's not.
 But!
 The trick is to create an app core by using pure functions and then add the real-world layer with impure functions.
 It's like the example from above: the student learns simple arithmetic operations, these operations are both priceless and useless.
 They are priceless cause they will allow to solve real-world problems, and yet useless on their own.
-That's the way the matematicians may write apps - by creating some universal math-like knowledge with pure math-like functions, and then adding the real-world interaction layer that will make them useful for real usage.
+That's the way the mathematicians may write apps - by creating some universal math-like knowledge with pure math-like functions, and then adding the real-world interaction layer that will make them useful for real usage.
 I hope that this workshop will teach you some tricks.

 But before we begin, let's double-check that we are aligned on what is a function with a side-effect.
 Look at these functions in the editor.
 Which ones are pure? (don't forget to validate yourself)